 This type of device could enable surgeons to view patients’ vital statistics during procedures or quickly locate tumors and organs before making an incision.
 AR could even allow a surgeon to make virtual labels about noteworthy anatomical features, which remain in the correct location as tissue is moved and stretched during surgery.
 And did we mention that the hands-free technology prevents the spread of germs?

 So what’s it going to take for the many promises of XR to go mainstream?
 The right hardware, connectivity, and infrastructure are all key to delivering high-quality experiences at scale.

 - Hardware: VR cameras and headsets have improved, but there’s still room to go.
 As the equipment improves and costs decrease, we should see an uptick in adoption.

 - Connectivity: XR requires a decent amount of bandwidth for content creators and end users alike.
-This also pays into latency and interactivity, which is why the rollout of 5G shows a lot of promise.
+This also plays into latency and interactivity, which is why the rollout of 5G shows a lot of promise.